Everything that happened in the entertainment world today

 Written bySagar Malik

-On Friday, news in the world of entertainment was about COVID-19 bringing more concerns, an exciting movie announcement, a fresh trailer release, and some new developments in late actor Sushant Singh Rajput's death case.
+On Thursday, news in the world of entertainment was about another tragic death, a fresh trailer release, Saumya Tandon bidding farewell to the popular serial Bhabi Ji Ghar Par Hai, and more.

-In an unfortunate development, veteran singer SP Balasubrahmanyam, who is currently hospitalized for COVID-19 treatment, has been put on life support and shifted to the ICU.
+Meanwhile, Amitabh Bachchan, who recently recovered from COVID-19, is gearing up for KBC's latest edition.

 Here are more updates.